yochanapreethi/yochanapreethi/README.md

   </a>
 </p>

 Got a minute?
-Check out my latest insights and musings on [Medium](https://medium.com/@yochanapreethi2807).
+Check out my latest insights and musings on <a href="https://medium.com/@yochanapreethi2807" target="_blank" rel="noopener noreferrer" style="text-decoration:none;">Medium</a>.